Graph Neural Networks are Inherently Good Generalizers: Insights by Bridging GNNs and MLPs: More Discussions and Conclusion

-\textbf{Current Limitations and Outlooks.\;} From modeling perspective, the current design of PMLP does not take into account parametrized MP layers such as the one used in GAT~\citep{velivckovic2017graph}, but could be further extended, e.g., by training parametrized MP layers as independent modules, which will be left as future work.
-For theoretical analysis, the result in Theorem~\ref{thm5} provides a bound to show PMLP's better potential in OOD generalization, rather than guaranteeing its superior generalization capability.
-More theoretical works are expected to be done to answer when and why PMLPs perform closely to their GNN counterparts.
+\paragraph{Current Limitations and Outlooks.} The result in Theorem~\ref{thm5} provides a bound to show PMLP's better potential in OoD generalization, rather than guaranteeing its superior generalization capability.
+Explaining when and why PMLPs perform closely to their GNN counterparts also need further investigations.
 Moreover, following most theoretical works on NTK, we consider the regression task with squared loss for analysis instead of classification.
 However, as evidences~\citep{janocha2017loss,hui2020evaluation} show squared loss can be as competitive as softmax cross-entropy loss, the insights obtained from regression tasks could also adapt to classification tasks.

-\textbf{Conclusion.\;} In this work, we bridge MLP and GNN by introducing an intermediate model class called PMLP, which is equivalent to MLP in training, but shows significantly better generalization performance after adding non-parametric message passing layers in testing and can rival with its GNN counterpart in most cases.
+\paragraph{Conclusion.} In this work, we bridge MLP and GNN by introducing an intermediate model class called PMLP, which is equivalent to MLP in training, but shows significantly better generalization performance after adding unlearned message passing layers in testing and can rival with its GNN counterpart in most cases.
 This phenomenon is consistent across different datasets and experimental settings.
 To shed some lights on this phenomenon, we show despite that both MLP and PMLP cannot extrapolate non-linear functions, PMLP converges slower, indicating smoother transition and better tolerance for out-of-distribution samples.